German police arrest doctor for allegedly killing 4 patients – DW – 08/07/2024

 The 39-year-old doctor worked for a nursing service.
 He has been detained on suspicion of manslaughter.

-The alleged victims were four women aged between 72 and 94 years in palliative care.
+The four alleged victims were women aged between 72 and 94 years who were in palliative care.

 More to follow...